AzlanCoding/iframe-browser-pwa/README.md

 Password to website if prompted: BZssK37k <br>
 **TO UPDATE THE WEBSITE,REINSTALL PWA & CLEAR WEBSITE DATA(Cache)**
 # Disclaimer
-1. I don't actually know, html and Javascript, I just copied and modify online code based on experience with C++, C# and Python.
-2. I am only 15 😁.
-3. I did not make this extension, someonelse did.
+1. I did not make this extension, someonelse did.
-4. Use of this website is at your own risk.
+2. Use of this website is at your own risk.
 If your school cathches you, It's none of my buisiness.
 # Recently added features
 1. Fullscreen option
 2. Back and forward buttons